ddmills/sleepy/readme.txt

         - unique name, strong
     - followers = n beings
 - your intuition tells you...
+- Interesting interactions
+    - incapacitate/tie enemy up
+    - interrogate enemy
+    - brainwash enemy
+    - actors can know "secrets"
+        - "There is a hidden vault in area x,y in the northwest corner!"
+        - "The password to the goblin hideout is 'clobber'!"
+        - "Treasure map" with x,y coordinates. "you'll need a shovel!"
 - puzzles
     - sokoban style
     - flip switch, unlock door